Plan Your Visit

 We are surround by Municipal Lot #2 (enter off of Queens Avenue, Elizabeth or Adelaide Streets) where you may park for 2 hours for FREE!
 Enter the promo code ‘CORE‘ on the HONK mobile app or call City Parking Services at 519-661-4537, providing your licence plate number and the zone ID for the location.

-Yes, guided tours are available at Banting House Museum.
-Our knowledgeable guides will take you on a captivating journey, providing fascinating insights into Banting’s life, his groundbreaking discoveries, and the historical significance of insulin.
+Yes, guided tours are available at Banting House.
+Our knowledgeable guides will take you on a captivating journey, providing fascinating insights into Banting’s life.

 Are there bike racks?